 There’s no denying that 2020 was a tough year.
 Many of us had to adapt to working from home (and spending countless hours on Zoom calls), while also homeschooling children, or were risking our personal safety to work on the front lines in the midst of the pandemic.
 Furthermore, gyms were closed, working parents lacked access to childcare, work-life balance disappeared and many faced financial worries.
 As a result, healthy eating habits, exercise routines and time spent practicing self-care decreased while stress levels and less-than-ideal lifestyle habits increased.
 After more than nine months of this new way of living, it can be difficult to break these maladaptive habits and stick to new resolutions.

 Accountability and support are your allies when it comes to replacing unhealthy habits.
-Digital wellbeing platforms that offer personalized access to a range of programs make it easier to motivate and hold yourself accountable to your long-term goals.
-With daily reminders, habit tracking, in-app wellbeing challenges and advanced AI learning that can recommend new habits and resources, whole-person wellbeing apps can keep you on track 7 days a week, 365 days a year.
-And with on-demand health coaching and live services, you can access one-on-one support to assist you with building and maintaining healthy habits in areas like physical health, mental wellbeing, financial wellness, work-life balance, mindfulness and more.
+Digital wellbeing platforms that offer personalised access to a range of programmes make it easier to motivate and hold yourself accountable to your long-term goals.
+With daily reminders, habit tracking, in-app wellbeing challenges and advanced AI learning that can recommend new habits and resources, holistic wellbeing apps can keep you on track 7 days a week, 365 days a year.

 4. Setbacks are normal – know that it’s okay to make mistakes